In the Press

 “When it feels as if our society stands at the edge of a precipice; when our faith in humanity is flagging; when we are exhausted from our efforts; when the mere existence of members of our community is challenged — we must remember Pauli,” said Gerken.

-A large gathering convened for her portrait unveiling, featuring distinguished speakers like the Honorable Inez Smith Reid ’62 LLB, Former DC Corporation Counsel and Judge of the D.C.
+A large gathering convened for Murray’s portrait unveiling, featuring distinguished speakers like the Honorable Inez Smith Reid ’62 LLB, Former D.C.
+Corporation Counsel and Judge of the D.C.
 Court of Appeals, and University of Pennsylvania Law School Professor Serena Mayeri ’01.
 Murray’s niece and nephew, Angelique Island and Bob Murray, were also in attendance.

 The ceremony paid tribute to Murray’s incredible record as a trailblazer in civil rights and women’s rights who contributed immensely to the dismantling of segregation and discrimination.
 In 1965, Murray became the first African-American to receive a J.S.D. degree from Yale Law School.

-“Pauli Murray was truly a gift to America, and I salute Yale Law School for recognizing her enormous achievements,” said Judge Reid.
+“Pauli Murray was truly a gift to America, and I salute Yale Law School for recognizing Pauli’s enormous achievements,” said Judge Reid.

-Professor Mayeri, who has studied and written about Murray’s life, noted how Murray never quite fit in, but always thought of herself as someone who was meant to transcend boundaries.
+Professor Mayeri, who has studied and written about Murray’s life, noted how Murray never quite fit in, but always felt destined to transcend boundaries.

-She wrote scholarly works such as “Jane Crow and the Law: Sex Discrimination and Title VII” and “Roots of the Racial Crisis: Prologue to Policy,” both of which provided insight into the pressing civil rights issues of the time.
-Following law school, she served as counsel for civil rights cases, working to challenge discrimination via the court system.
-Continuing her career, Murray co-founded the National Organization for Women, served as a vice president of Benedict College in South Carolina, and became the first person to teach African-American Studies and Women’s Studies at Brandeis University.
-Later in her life, she became the first African-American woman ordained as an Episcopal priest, and received an honorary degree from the Yale Divinity School in 1979.
+Murray wrote scholarly works such as “Jane Crow and the Law: Sex Discrimination and Title VII” and “Roots of the Racial Crisis: Prologue to Policy,” both of which provided insight into the pressing civil rights issues of the time.
+Following law school, Murray served as counsel for civil rights cases, working to challenge discrimination via the court system.
+Murray co-founded the National Organization for Women, served as a vice president of Benedict College in South Carolina, and became the first person to teach African-American Studies and Women’s Studies at Brandeis University.
+Later in life, Murray became the first African American woman ordained as an Episcopal priest, and received an honorary degree from the Yale Divinity School in 1979.

-Gerken said the unveiling marked an occasion where the Law School could “proudly claim her as our own…not because we made her who she was, but because she epitomizes who we want our students to be.”
+Gerken said the unveiling marked an occasion where the Law School could “proudly claim Pauli as our own…because Pauli Murray epitomizes who we want our students to be.”
 She hoped the portrait would inspire generations of law students to come.

 The portrait was made possible thanks to the generosity of Michael Varet ’65 and his wife Elizabeth.
 The painting’s artist is Daniel Mark Duffy.